America's Next Top Model season 19: Public voting

 Another change was the incorporation of public voting as a factor in eliminations.
 A 1–10 scoring system was implemented to determine the merits of each contestant's performances at challenges and photo shoots, and the results for each week were calculated on a 50-point scale, with a maximum possible score of 10 from each of the three judges (Banks, Cutrone and Evans) and for each challenge and a maximum possible average social media score of 10.0.
 Each week, the girl with the lowest combined score was eliminated from the competition.

 Comeback series

-The eliminated girls still participated in every photo shoot (including those taking place after the comeback competition was finished), and their photos were also still available to be voted on by the public.
+The eliminated contestants still participated in every photo shoot (including those taking place after the comeback competition was finished), and their photos were also still available to be voted on by the public.
 This separate competition was documented on the "Comeback series", which was untelevised and instead shown on The CW's official website.
 It lasted for six weeks, and the winning contestant, with the highest average social media score throughout the cycle (Leila Goldkuhl), was allowed to rejoin the main competition.